 I think what sold me is the health benefits of using this chalk paint powder versus plaster of paris.

-As DIYers, we probably don’t think a lot about the health consequences of the products we use.
+As DIYers, we probably don’t think a lot about the health consequences of the products we use (check out the 10 Dangers of DIY blog post).
 And I do sand my projects after I paint them (especially when going for that slightly distressed look).

 I definitely think you should try this chalk paint powder, but try another wax, like the Miss Mustardseed clear wax, which has less odor.

 I’ve decided that I’m going to use this chalk paint powder on more projects!
-I’ve got a furniture painting class coming up and I’m going to use it with my students!
 I like the cost-effectiveness of it, but I really love that it’s safe to use and to sand.

 Have you guys ever heard of BB Frosch?
 (Heck, I don’t even know how to pronounce it.
 HAHA).
 What do you guys think about using this instead of ready-made chalk paint?